Thursday, January 15, 2026

 Sustainable ski brands

-An investment that’s designed to last years, skis are now fast becoming some of the most sustainable sports equipment categories around.
+An investment that’s designed to last years, skis are now fast becoming one of the most sustainable sports equipment categories around.
 From sustainable bamboo to microalgae cores, the innovations are inspiring.

 French ski brand Salomon has been making skis for more than 70 years.
 And with a great legacy comes great responsibility and great commitment.